ANTPHAM/Image_classification_AzureFunction/README.txt

     • Run the function locally
 	func start

-    • Test the finction locally
+    • Test the fonction locally
 	In Posman, open the following URL to invoke the function with the URL of a cat image, insert an image under binary format and confirm that the returned 	JSON classifies the image as a cat. http://localhost:7071/api/classify